 To facilitate improvement, you can:

 - Read good books, such as Getting Organized by Chris Crouch, Atomic Habits by James Clear, Good to Great by Jim Collins, The Effective Executive by Peter Drucker, etc.

 - Research articles on personal organization, organizing workspaces, organizing a team, preparing for meetings, developing task management systems, etc.

 - Get a coach and work with them on skills and attitudes related to organizing yourself and others.
 A coach helps keep you accountable as you progress in this area.

 If you are a genuine CEO or senior executive and serious about improving, I would be happy to be your coach.
-Click the button below to schedule the first of several complimentary executive coaching sessions.
+Go to Complimentary Coaching Booking to schedule the first of several complimentary executive coaching sessions.

 About This Competency

 Organizing Self and Others is one of SOLID’s 50 competencies critical to executive success.
 It falls under the category of Execution, one of 5 categories within the competency model, which is explained and downloadable at the end of this article.
 Overall, executives are responsible for, and must be competent in:

 E8.
 ORGANIZING SELF AND OTHERS: Getting better organized; being better prepared for meetings; organizing the offices; designing personal organizational systems; structuring calendars; developing better systems of task management.